The Classification of Clifford Gates over Qubits: Classes

+Let's now see how the rules justify natural properties one would want from a class:

-Let's first see a few simple consequences of the model. \begin{proposition} Let $\mathcal{C}$ be a class of stabilizer gates.
-Then $\mathcal{C}$ contains the $n$ qubit identity gate for any $n$. \end{proposition} \begin{proof} First, $\mathcal{C}$ contains $\operatorname{SWAP}$.
-It follows that $\mathcal{C}$ contains the two qubit identity gate since it is the composition $\operatorname{SWAP} \circ \operatorname{SWAP}$.
-By the ancilla rule, we can remove a qubit from the two qubit identity using \emph{any} one-qubit state.
-Hence, the one qubit identity gate is in $\mathcal{C}$.
-Finally, $\mathcal{C}$ must contain the $n$-qubit identity gate because it is the tensor product of $n$ one-qubit gates. \end{proof}
+\begin{proposition} Let $\mathcal{C}$ be a class of Clifford gates.
+Then $\mathcal{C}$ contains the $n$-qubit identity gate for all $n \geq 1$, and $\mathcal{C}$ is closed under inverses. \end{proposition} \begin{proof} All classes contain $\operatorname{SWAP}$, and by composition it contains $\operatorname{SWAP} \circ \operatorname{SWAP}$, which is the two-qubit identity.
+By the ancilla rule, we can remove a qubit to get the one-qubit identity, and then by the tensor rule we get the $n$-qubit identity.